hamsikapongubala/IoTDashboard/README.md

 A simple node.js app was made to render the json response call to a .png image.
 React was used to construct the web-app.

 ## Running the App
-After downloading the necessary dependencies, first retrieve the data from Amazon S3 by running:
+After downloading the necessary dependencies, navigate into the web directory to access the web-app.
+Then, retrieve the data from Amazon S3 by running:
 ```
 npm run data
 ```